Wikipedia

 Biography

 Oshiomhole was born Adams Aliyu Oshiomhole on April 4, 1952, in Itamoh, a small community near Auchi in Edo State.
-He grew up in a Muslim family but has since converted to Christianity, thanks to his late wife Clara.
+He grew up in a Muslim family but later converted to Christianity, influenced by his late wife Clara.

-He went on to attend the National Institute for Policy and Strategic Studies, kuru, and the Kennedy School of Government of the Howard University.
+He furthered his education at the renowned National Institute for Policy and Strategic Studies in Kuru, and the Kennedy School of Government at Howard University.

-In 1982, he was appointed the General Secretary/Chief Executive of the National Union of Textile and Garment Workers of Nigeria.
-It was obvious that a genius was on board.
-The capacities that he brought on board, gave the union a remarkable facelift.
-Under his leadership, the union was well managed and eventually acquired investments in real estate and generated a cash reserve that is more than what many state governments can boast of.
+In 1982, Adams Oshiomhole was appointed the General Secretary/Chief Executive of the National Union of Textile and Garment Workers of Nigeria.
+It was clear that a remarkable leader was in place.
+His exceptional skills greatly transformed the union, leading to well-managed operations and substantial investments in real estate.
+Under his guidance, the union generated a cash reserve surpassing that of many state governments.

-It was only a matter of time before he became a major player in the politics of the NLC.
-He was first elected deputy president of the NLC in 1988.
-In 1995, the NLC was dissolved by the then military government but was revived back after democracy was restored in 1999.
+It didn’t take long for Oshiomhole to become a key figure in the politics of the Nigerian Labor Congress (NLC).
+His first significant role was being elected as the deputy president of the NLC in 1988.
+Despite the NLC being dissolved by the military government in 1995, it was reinstated with the return of democracy in 1999.

-This time around, Adams Oshiomhole became president of the newly revived NLC on January 28, 1999.
-He is known for his very many significant contributions as the Labour leader.
-He negotiated a 25% wage increase for public sector workers in the early administration of the then President of Nigeria Olusegun Obasanjo.
+Adams Oshiomhole then became the president of the newly revived NLC on January 28, 1999.
+His tenure as a labor leader was marked by critical contributions.
+He successfully negotiated a 25% wage increase for public sector workers during the early administration of President Olusegun Obasanjo.

-He most famously led a nationwide strike against high oil prices in Nigeria.
-He had fought for the reversal of pump price increases introduced by President Obasanjo leading to strikes and demonstrations against the increases.
-He was persecuted for his relentless moves against the then government concerning the fuel crisis.
-It had been alleged in October 2009 that the Labour leader was forcefully abducted by State Security Services during a protest, but the Nigerian government had said he submitted to voluntary custody.
+Oshiomhole is perhaps best known for leading a nationwide strike against high oil prices in Nigeria.
+He fiercely opposed the pump price increases implemented by President Obasanjo, organizing strikes and demonstrations to demand their reversal.
+He faced considerable persecution for his activism during the fuel crisis.
+Allegations in October 2009 suggested that he was forcibly abducted by the State Security Services during a protest, though the government claimed he went into voluntary custody.

-On 20 March 2008, an Edo State election tribunal nullified the election of Oserheimen Osunbor and declared Oshiomhole the winner.
-This led to his assumption as the governor On 11th November 2008, when a federal Appeal Court sitting in Benin City upheld the ruling of the state’s elections petitions tribunal.
-He won a second term in 2012.
+On March 20, 2008, the Edo State election tribunal annulled Osunbor’s victory and declared Oshiomhole the rightful winner.
+He was sworn in as governor on November 11, 2008, following the affirmation by a federal Appeal Court in Benin City.
+Oshiomhole subsequently won a second term in 2012.

 Adams Oshiomhole Wife, Marriage